NeilBINGOHIT/fss16HnB/code/7/README.md

 width :  0.0157612323761  sec

 ```
-The aboeve results show that discreatization rarely hurt NB (which is consistent with Doughery et al. result)
+The above results show that discreatization rarely hurt NB (which is consistent with Doughery et al. result)